ryanorsinger/learn-to-code-python-workshop/outline.md

 - someone who knows more software engineering than the statisticians

 ## 3 act play
-0. Setup and expectations and deliver handout (what we're doing today, why we're here) (maybe) Activity == ice breaker == data collection
+0. Overview of Data Science (what we're doing today, why we're here) (maybe)
+    - Review
+    - Activity: Game called conversation with everybody
-    - take 5 minutes to visit with a person close to you
+    - Take 5 minutes to visit with a person close to you
-    - Have everyone introduce their neighbor
     - collect the data on the podium and present it

 1. Intro to python fundamentals w/ lots of examples